 If the sciatica is coming from the piriformis muscle, the hip should be the source of treatment.
 For example, stretching and massaging the hip itself will be necessary.

-Chiropractors specializing in rehabilitation are a great option to help with hip pain.
-The advantage of using a chiropractor is their holistic approach to combining therapies.
-For example, myofascial release and chiropractic adjustments combined with rehabilitation can help get optimal results.
+Expert chiropractors at Emboody Performance & Recovery specialize in rehabilitation and are a great option to help with hip pain.
+The advantage of using a chiropractor is our holistic approach to combining therapies.
+For example, myofascial release and chiropractic adjustments combined with functional physical therapy can help get optimal results.

 We specialize in leading, non-invasive therapies that restore alignment, enhance movement, and promote healing.